Graham913/G-Hog-mapper-notebook/README.md

 # November

 ### Diagram drawn by Miller for utilizing the high torque motors / H-bridge (DRV8833)
 This diagram shows us how to wire the 2 potential motors we may utilize and it assists us in coding the motors.
+Motor "A" will connect its power into AOUT1 and ground into AOUT2.
+Motor "B" will connect its power into BOUT1 and ground into BOUT2.
+A 9 volt battery will be used to connect into the power/ground slots on the H bridge.
+AIN1/AIN2 connect the H bridge to GP pins on the pico for Motor A, and BIN1/BIN2 will do the same for Motor B.

 <img src="images/MotorDiagram.jpg" width="300">

 ### Figured out code to move high-torque motors back and forth.
-Currently working on a method to move the motors independently of each other and the computer (Joystick, switch, etc.)

-Had to workshop the code using other code in order to be able to use the motors to move back and forth / left and right.
+Currently working on a method to move the motors independently of each other and the computer (Joystick, switch, etc.) We had to workshop the example code we found online using other code in order to be able to use the motors to move back and forth / left and right.
+We used inspiration from Malachi's old robot arm project with Mariam, where potentiometers were used for stepper motors.

 Here we have the motors moving with example papers wheels.